rotterdam 20231030 060732539

 bern holliger 20230214 122709965

-To achieve this, we employ a wide range of empirical and mixed-methods approaches.
-Our research examines who has the power to make decisions, who does not, under which institutional, political, economic, and sociocultural conditions, and which strategies actors use to pursue their goals.
+In our research, we employ a wide range of qualitative and mixed-methods approaches.
+We examine who has the power to make decisions, who does not, under which institutional-legal, political, economic, and socio-cultural conditions, and through which strategies pursued by actors.